<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> The UGRR in Virginia

 click on image

-Southern Daily Argus: October 13, 1857
+Southern Daily Argus, October 13, 1857

 This article illustrated the efforts made by Norfolk city officials to capture and prosecute those assisting fugitives in their escape.